-Her Majesty Queen Elizabeth II is New Zealand's Head of State.
+His Majesty King Charles III is New Zealand's Head of State.

-The Governor-General is Her Majesty's representative in New Zealand and is appointed on the recommendation of the Prime Minister of New Zealand.
+The Governor-General is His Majesty's representative in New Zealand and is appointed on the recommendation of the Prime Minister of New Zealand.

 New Zealand's Head of State is non-partisan and is not involved in the "business" of government, which is the responsibility of the Prime Minister and the Cabinet.